Conflict of Interest Statement

 - ARS Journals will have editorial independence from the Society and its advertisers.

-- ARS Journals will require all authors to disclose financial and other relationships with Companies exceeding ($500 or $1000).
+- ARS Journals will require all authors to disclose financial and other relationships with Companies exceeding ($500).

 - ARS Journals will require editors and reviewers to disclose financial and other relationships with Companies.